 Early iterations involved decking out Mary Lyon’s grave site, centrally located on campus, with flowers and wreaths.
 During more formal times the day was celebrated in more formal ways, with speeches, honorary visitors, and students and professors dressed in full academic regalia.
-Ceremonies to lay the cornerstones for new buildings on campus or to dedicate them were often saved for—and celebrated on—Founder’s Day.
+Ceremonies to lay the cornerstones for new buildings on campus or to dedicate them were often saved for — and celebrated on — Founder’s Day.

 Students and trustees, Founder’s Day 1964

 Starting in the 1910s, first-year students were routinely hoodwinked by upperclass students on Founder’s Day.
 Eager firsties would arrive at Mary Lyon’s grave site at 6:00 am for some promised ice cream, which was to be churned up and served up by College trustees.
 Around 1920, the early morning Founder’s Day ice cream was actually there, courtesy of some benevolent seniors.
-And hence another tradition at Mount Holyoke got a little sweeter, with College officials getting in on the ice cream–serving act.
+And hence another tradition at Mount Holyoke got a little sweeter, with College officials getting in on the ice cream–serving and scooping act.

 Trustees churn ice cream for students on Founder’s Day, about 1925.

 First-year students wait in line for ice cream in front of Glesmann’s Pharmacy on Founder’s Day, 1938.